apache/nuttx/boards/arm/tiva/launchxl-cc1312r1/README.txt

-  A J-Link debugger is used (see below), then the RXD/TXD jumper pins can be used to support a serial console through these same pins via an appropriate TTL level adapater (RS-232 or USB serial).
+  A J-Link debugger is used (see below), then the RXD/TXD jumper pins can be used to support a serial console through these same pins via an appropriate TTL level adapter (RS-232 or USB serial).

 LEDs and Buttons
 ================